French "Théàtre National de L'Odéon" Poster by Eugène Grasset

 Molly and Maud's Showroom, York

-This is a fantastic French lithographic poster printed in colours by Eugène Grasset (1845-1917) It is laid on board and framed,
+This is a fantastic French lithographic poster printed in colours by Eugène Grasset (1845-1917).

 Eugène Samuel Grasset (1845-1917) was a Franco-Swiss decorative artist who worked in Paris, France in a variety of creative design fields during the Belle Époque.
 He is considered a pioneer in Art Nouveau design.